If you have troubles with your Pinterest images while using Placid, please read on the steps below 👇

 Did you google this article?

-Note: If you found this article via Google and you're having trouble with your Pinterest images not loading despite not using our service Placid, you can do two things:
+If you found this article via Google and you're having trouble with your Pinterest images not loading despite not using our image automation service Placid (hi there 👋), you can do two things:

 First, check with our free tool Social Share Preview which images are visible for Pinterest on your site.
 If you don't see the image you want to pin, there might be an issue with your site – maybe because of lazy loading, or the wrong image formats.

 If you see your image there, check with the Pinterest Rich Pin Validator.
 This will force Pinterest to visit your site and helps you debug further.

 We hope this helps! ✌️

 It could be that Pinterest did not check your site for a new image yet.
 Use the Pinterest Rich Pin Validator to tell them to do this.
 Just enter the URL and click "Validate".